-The Dean of Enrollment Services or their designee will make a determination based on the evidence, and notify the student not later than 14 days from receipt of the petition for reclassification.
+The Dean of Enrollment Services or his/her designee will make a determination, based on the evidence and notify the student not later than 14 days of receipt of the petition for reclassification.

 Students have the right to appeal according to the procedures above.